Georgegriff/griffadev/src/posts/masonry-css/masonry.md

   - HTML
   - CSS
 ---
 A few days ago I found that I had talked myself into re-designing a website.
-The website is for my brothers' [guitar teaching business](https://cgguitar.co.uk/) which I had previously worked a few years ago, when I was a student.  (if you click that link and view it before the rework, yeah I know the site needs work, that's what i'm doing here).
+The website is for my brothers' [guitar teaching business](https://cgguitar.co.uk/) which I had previously worked a few years ago, when I was a student.

 As part of the redesign I was trying to think of ways to lay out testimonials from students, which may have varying length/content, I stumbled onto the idea of using a masonry layout (think bricks, think Pinterest).